approvals/ApprovalTests.Java/approvaltests/docs/mdsource/Features.source.md

   - [Usage](#usage)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Using Alternative Base Directory for Approval Output Files
+Q: what if I want my output files to show up under the `/resources/` folder?
+A: you can do that, [here's how](Configuration.md#using-alternative-base-directory-for-approval-output-file)

 ## Using Subdirectories for Approval Output Files
 Approved and received files can be stored in a preferred location.